 Stock Option Plans.
 The Company accounts for its stock option plans in accordance with Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees ("APB 25").
-Under APB 25, the intrinsic value of the options is used to record compensation expense and, as a result, no compensation expense related to stock options is included in determining net income and net income per share in the unaudited Condensed Consolidated Financial Statements.
-Had compensation expense for the stock options granted been based on the estimated fair value at the award dates, as prescribed by SFAS No. 123, Accounting for Stock-Based Compensation ("SFAS 123"), the Company's pro forma net income (loss) and net income (loss) per share would have been as follows (in thousands, except per share amounts):
+Under APB 25, the intrinsic value of the options is used to record compensation expense and, as a result, no compensation expense related to stock options is included in determining net income (loss) and net income (loss) per share in the Financial Statements.
+Restricted stock grants are accounted for in accordance with APB 25, which mandates that restricted stock grants with performance conditions are calculated using the intrinsic value.
+Had compensation expense for the stock options and performance-based restricted stock granted been based on the estimated fair value at the award dates, as prescribed by SFAS No. 123, Accounting for Stock-Based Compensation ("SFAS 123"), the Company's pro forma net income (loss) and net income (loss) per share would have been as follows (in thousands, except per share amounts):